markpbaggett/marks_ir_proposal/docs/source/contents/0_Repository_Infrastructure.rst

 .. image:: ../images/overall_overview.png

-This document describes our current plans and intentions for our repository applications infrastructure.
-It will explain how we envision our preservation operations will work and how our services will interoperate.
+This section describes our current plans and intentions for how our repository applications will interoperate with one another and describes our approach to preservation across systems and hosted services.

 Preservation Infrastructure
 ---------------------------